 When there’s a tie for the highest effort, no one marks a victory, and an unexpected twist happens.
 The GM will introduce a new situation aspect to reflect how the scene, terrain, or situation has changed.

 In contests where a threate is trying to harm any of the contestants, everyone on a side takes a hit when their contest roll is lower than the threat's attack roll or static difficulty rating.
 They take shifts equal to the shifts of failure.
 Just like in a conflict, if a character can’t absorb all the shifts of a hit, they are taken out.

 During any exchange, your side can try to create advantages before making your overcome roll.
-If you’re targeting another participant, they get to defend.
-If someone can interfere, they may oppose it with a defend roll as normal.
+The target, or anyone else who can reasonably interfere, may oppose with a defend roll as normal.
 Each participant may attempt to create an advantage in addition to rolling or providing a teamwork bonus (page XX).
 If you fail to create an advantage, you have a choice: either your side forfeits its overcome roll, or you may “succeed at a cost” (preserving your roll or teamwork bonus) by giving the other side a free invoke instead.
 If you at least tie, proceed as normal with your roll or bonus.

 When the heroes get into a straight-up fight—whether with the authorities, cultists, or some unspeakable horror—and can win, you have a conflict.
 In other words, use conflicts when violence or coercion is a reasonable means to the ends of the PCs.